Bright Futures - We Know Your Name Not Your Story

 - Production of a final documentary film of all the collected stories.

-- A launch of the final documentary in the community, at local libraries.
+- A online launch of the final documentary.

 "Based in Tangambalanga during the project, the opportunity to play around with and produce a short film for the first time gave me a constructive and creative anchor in the midst of uncertain circumstances.
 This short film allowed me to express the seclusion I experienced in the culmination of physical and social isolation and helped me apply my time with a goal in mind." - Archer